notifi-network/notifi-sdk-ts/packages/notifi-react/README.md

 };
 ```

-Or use particular contexts to access the specific Notifi services.
+Or use particular contexts to access specific Notifi services.

 ```tsx
 import {